18 Cheap Halloween Costumes for Adults Basically Anyone Can DIY

 You don't need a big budget to make these fun and original Halloween costumes.

 Who would have guessed dressing up as a plant could be so fun?
-Transform into a cute cactus costume by hot gluing white yarn on a green dress.
-Add some colorful pom poms for flowers.
+Transform into a cute cactus costume by hot-gluing white yarn on a green dress.
+Add some colorful pom-poms for flowers.
 Check out Studio DIY for more detailed instructions.
+These last-minute adult costume ideas are worth checking out, also.

 Rosie the Riveter